+SIGNATURES

-Pursuant to the requirements of the Securities Regulation Code, the issuer has duly caused this report to be signed on its behalf by the undersigned, on AUG 1 5 2022.
+Pursuant to the requirements of the Securities I signed on its behalf by the undersigned, on Regulation Code, the issuer has duly caus sed this report to be Issuer: XURPAS INC. By: JONATHAN GERARD A. GURANGO Chairman of the Board and Chief Executive Officer Chief Executive Officer President and Chief Finance Officer

-ssuer: XURPAS INC.

-By:

-JONATHAN GERARD A. GURANGO Chairman of the Board and Chief Executive Officer a ALEXANDER D. CO

-Chief Finance Officer

-FERNANDO JUDE F. GARCIA

-FERNANDO JUDE F. GARCIA Treasurer